oussema286/fordead_package/docs/user_guides/english/validation_tools/05_compute_masks_and_vegetation_index_from_dataframe.md

 Computes the vegetation index for each pixel of each observation, for each valid Sentinel-2 acquisition.
 Filters out data by applying the fordead mask (if soil_detection is True) or a user mask defined by the user.
-(optional) Filters out acquisition by applying a limit on the percentage of cloud cover as calculated by the [extract_cloudiness function](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/03_extract_cloudiness/)
+(optional) Filters out acquisition by applying a limit on the percentage of cloud cover as calculated by the function [extract_cloudiness][fordead.validation.extract_cloudiness.extract_cloudiness].
 Writes the results in a csv file, as well as the first date of the training period for each pixel and, if soil_detection is True, the first date of detected bare ground.

 ----------